ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

 Rely on Implementation Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As discussed in the `Motivation`_, all of the functionality desired is currently possible given the way ``ImplicitParams`` happen to be implemented today.
 Developers can simply use those interfaces until/unless a change happens.
+I have implemented a version of this in the `abstractly-keyed-implicits package <https://hackage.haskell.org/package/abstractly-keyed-implicits>`_.
+Relative to this proposal, the implementation has the following downsides:

+* It may break if future GHC versions change the implementation of implicit parameters
+* It doesn't mandate that ``bindImplicit`` and ``implicitParameter`` be fully applied, nor guarantee that they don't impose additional runtime cost.
+* It uses some auxiliary internal type-level machinery that can't be hidden.
+* It is not inferred as safe Haskell (though it is safe).

 Unresolved Questions
 --------------------